EMPZsolt/my-first-project/README.md

 - I have confirmed that the form works: requires entires in every field and the submit button works.

 ### Bugs

+- When I first time used the font awesome icons and they didn't show up.
+I later realized that these were not free icons, so I replaced as many as I could find to be reasonably similar.
+This happend with the main logo in the header.
+The rest I replaced with similar images.
+This was the solution is the rsvp page, where the images reprezenting the different section of the qestions.

+- When I used the iframe element for showing the hotel location it showed a broken sign and said the google rejecting the connection.
+It turned out that I copied the google search url as the source and not the correct google map source.

+- The first time I tried responsive design, it became apparent that the footer contact people could not stay together at a smaller aspect ratio and broke the balance, and the images didn't keep their proportions either.
+First of all, at a smaller aspect ratio, I introduced two lines, those avoiding fragmentation and overcrowding, and used 'object-fit: cover;' style declaration to keep the aspect ratio on the pictures.

+- On the honeymoon page, the pictures of the locations also caused problems at smaller screen sizes.
+After a while, they ran into each other or the ratios simply weren't good.
+So I decided to switch from the horizontal to the vertical positioning at a smaller screen size.
+I achieved this by changing the value of display to block.

+- There were also problems with keeping the images in position on the display of smaller devices on the rsvp page.
+I was able to compensate for this by adding additional sytle declarations, such as height and margin changes.